lorenzobrescia/sgx/README.md

 ### Build and install PSW

+The easiest (and recommended) way to install the PSW is to build the local RPM package repository and then use it to install the required packages.
+In order to do that, you need:
+1. Move in the root directory of the previously cloned repository
+2. Build the local RPM package repository with the ```make rpm_local_repo``` command

 ### Adjust User Group

 On any distro with systemd v248 or later, ```/dev/sgx_enclave``` is only accessible by users in the group ```sgx```.
 The enclave app should be run with a uid in the sgx group: